 If you need more help paying for school and you have already applied for financial aid, reach out to your child’s college to inquire about a

-financial aid appeal.
-There are a variety of circumstances that enable students to receive more financial aid than they initially qualified for that wouldn’t have been adequately portrayed on the FAFSA.
+appeal of financial assistance .
+Various circumstances enable students to receive more financial aid than they initially qualified for, and that wouldn’t have been adequately portrayed on the FAFSA.

-Finally, students can continue the search for college scholarships throughout their college career.
+Finally, students can continue searching for college scholarships throughout their careers.
 Oftentimes, students do not search for scholarships beyond their senior year in high school.
 However, there are millions of scholarship opportunities for college students as well.
 Just check out your

 Fastweb Scholarships to see awards that you would qualify for right now.